 Students can also serve as a member of the board of directors for a local nonprofit to gain valuable hands-on leadership experience.
 For example, Victoria Cooremans served on the board of Clarity Child Guidance Center for three years and Cassidy Fritts was on the Board of Directors for Inspire Community Fine Arts Center.
 Students who fulfill the participation requirements receive stipends at the end of the year.

-The Honors Program sponsors monthly luncheons to bring students together with professionals in various fields for informal conversations.
+The Honors Program sponsors periodic luncheons to bring students together with professionals in various fields for informal conversations.
 Students ask questions about their work, backgrounds, colleagues, and perceptions of the industry.
 The focus changes each month; past luncheons have focused on entrepreneurship, different medical careers, psychology, communications and more.